 C. Daniel walked through vastly different seasons in life as he served under four different kings, (Nebuchadnezzar, Belshazzar, Darius, Cyrus).
-Still his faithfulness to God remained the same and prosperity followed him throughout each reign.
+Still, his faithfulness to God remained the same, and prosperity followed him throughout each reign.

-Lesson: All the material blessings Daniel and his friends enjoyed were the result of wisdom which was God’s reward to them.
+All the material blessings Daniel and his friends enjoyed were the result of wisdom which was God’s reward to them.
 This has 3 implications for the church.

 I. God’s wisdom escorts material prosperity: Daniel and his friends never sought after promotions.
-Rather promotions followed them because God in the very beginning imparted his wisdom on his servants.
+Rather promotions followed them because God in the very beginning imparted his wisdom to his servants.
 This is seen not only in the life of Daniel and his colleagues but also in the life of Joseph, (Genesis 39:2-6; 39:20-23; 41:39-45).
 We too instead of seeking after material blessings must seek after wisdom.
 When we do blessings shall follow.

 III.
 The Lord expects us to fear him out of reverence.
 In other words to shun evil not because God will send us to hell otherwise but to glorify him, (1 Corinthians 10:31).
-Besides in the Old Testament hell wasn’t a common teaching like it is in the New Testament.
-People observed the law because they feared excommunication.
+Besides in the Old Testament hell wasn’t common teaching like it is in the New Testament.
+People observed the law because they feared ex-communication.

 V. One might argue that the other magicians who served in the royal courts were prosperous too although they didn’t fear the Lord.
 We must remember that prosperity from anything other than God isn’t sustainable in the long run.
-Their wisdom went out the window the moment the king decreed to have them ripped to pieces, limb from limb, and homes torn down unless they tell him both the dream itself and its interpretation, (Daniel 2:5-6).
+Their wisdom went out the window the moment the king decreed to have them ripped to pieces, limb from limb, and homes were torn down unless they tell him both the dream itself and its interpretation, (Daniel 2:5-6).

 It’s not exaggerating to say that we live in a world where righteousness is lost and to lead a life of righteousness is next to impossible.
 But this is why Jesus said,

 “Seek ye first the Kingdom of God and his righteousness” Why did he say “seek”?
-(The majority of the English translations uses the same word while others use “pursue” and “be concerned”) The dictionary defines this term as “to try to locate or discover; search for.”
+(The majority of the English translations use the same word while others use “pursue” and “be concerned”) The dictionary defines this term as “to try to locate or discover; search for.”

 Daniel and his friends actually had to seek after righteousness.
-How did they seek after these things while living among an unholy people?
+How did they seek after these things while living among unholy people?
 How shall we do it?

 I. Took captive of every compromising thought, (2 Corinthians 10:5)